 - Any time after beginning a job

-We recommend disclosing sometime before serious problems arise on the job.
-It is unlikely that you would be protected under the ADA if you disclosed right before you were about to get fired.
+If you are already employed and are experiencing difficulty because of your condition, we recommend disclosing sometime before serious problems arise on the job.
+It is unlikely that you would be protected under the ADA if you disclosed right before you were about to get fired because of problems with your job performance.
 Employers are most likely to be responsive to a disclosure if they think it is done in good faith, and not as a last-ditch effort to keep your job.

 - Who to tell